ShadowOne333/Metroid2-Redux/README.md

 This source code and romhack is based on the initial disassembly work made by [MarioFan2468](https://forum.metroidconstruction.com/index.php?action=profile;u=45628) from the [Metroid Construction](https://forum.metroidconstruction.com/) forums of the original [Metroid II - EJRTQ Colorization](https://www.romhacking.net/hacks/4388/) romhack.

 Original description from the disassembly:
-"A disassembly of one of my favorite Game Boy games.
+> A disassembly of one of my favorite Game Boy games.
 A first-pass over every function of code has been completed, but there are still plenty of improvements to be made to make the code more intelligible and usable.
-Feel free to contribute."
+Feel free to contribute.

 MarioFan2468's Source Code release can be found in this post at Metroid Construction: https://forum.metroidconstruction.com/index.php/topic,5789.msg73737.html#msg73737

 -------------------

-## Changelog
+## Proposed Features

 * (DONE) Full disassembly of the EJRTQ romhack.
 Original disassembly by MarioFan2468, further modified by ShadowOne333.
 * (DONE) Reworked the Credits/Ending Suitless Samus' palette to match the canon depiction colours for Samus.
 Similar to the ["Canon Samus"](https://www.romhacking.net/hacks/4579/) patch from RHDN.